Stuycs-K/finalprojectapcs-5-abedin-mottaqi-yik-leilah/DEVLOG-Mottaqi.md

 completed recharge system
 fixed bugs relating to new zombies and cheats finished making a new wave system to incorporate the new zombies

+"I believe this document accurately reflects the contributions of my teamate." -Leilah Yik